Why you’re not stupid if you purchase a new car

 New Cars are Built to Last

 If you are planning on trading your car in every few years, it may be okay to go with a used car option.
 However, the problem with purchasing a used car if you plan to keep it for a while is that you can never be too sure about the condition the previous owners kept it in.
-You don’t know if they were doing monthly maintenance or what was really going on.
+You don’t know if they were doing monthly maintenance, trying to unload a lemon or what was really going on.
 This could turn into a huge problem and safety hazard for you and your family.

 If you plan to keep your car for over five years or 100,000 miles, you should probably purchase a new car.
 This will also ensure that you are the only owner.